Janderfdev/orion/README.md

 ORION AI is a modern Artificial Intelligence Assistant created with the goal of becoming an intelligent, elegant and futuristic AI companion.

-Unlike traditional chatbots, ORION AI focuses on creating an immersive experience through a living interface inspired by the Orion Constellation.
+Unlike traditional chatbots, ORION AI focuses on creating an immersive experience through a living interface inspired by the Orion Constellation and J.A.R.V.I.S

 The project is being developed over several years as my main Artificial Intelligence portfolio.